Returning to Milwaukee: My Conversations Inside the Housing Redlines

 As I grew older and traveled outside our area I came to realize our neighborhood was, for reasons I was yet to understand, segregated.
 Desiree Brow, my college roommate at Carroll College, Waukesha, WI was my first Black peer.
 Our friendship exposed racial biases, assumptions, and stereotypes - both my own and those existing in society.
 A career in the military broadened my exposure to people of all cultures and multiple lifestyles.

 In (2017 to present), I returned to Milwaukee with a desire to examine the impact of racial violence and trauma, segregation, and redlining.
 Today I use my camera to explore the African American and Latinx community by engaging with the All People's Church, Brother Rashad Scott and the Original Black Panthers' Party of Milwaukee.

+I walk the neighborhoods endlessly inspired by the residents I meet and the intimacy of a community I had not been exposed to as an adolescent.
 I have created this body of work to share with this and other communities in hopes of promoting understanding and support of those who have suffered oppression in any form.